BobLiu20/YOLOv3_PyTorch/README.md

 [[Original Implementation]](https://github.com/pjreddie/darknet)

 #### Why this project
-Implement YOLOv3 and darknet53 without original darknet cfg parser.
+* Implement YOLOv3 and darknet53 without original darknet cfg parser.
-It is easy to custom your backbone network.
+* It is easy to custom your backbone network.
 Such as resnet, densenet...
+* It is easy to reproduce result of paper using default parameters(~10 epochs).

 ## Installation
 ##### Environment